Alexandremerancienne/EpicEvents/README.md

 4. Activate your venv.
 5. Install project dependencies listed in requirements.txt file : `pip install -r requirements.txt`.
 6. Create a superuser to generate a user profile: `python manage.py createsuperuser`.
+7. You can consume the API with the newly created superuser, or with another user created with the superuser.
+8. Migrate the data: `python manage.py migrate`.
-7. Run the server with python manage.py runserver.
+9. Run the server: `python manage.py runserver`.

 When the server is running after step 7 of the procedure, the CRM can be requested after login from the endpoint [http://localhost:8000/crm/v1/login/](http://localhost:8000/crm/v1/login/).

 # Usage and detailed endpoint documentation